-Like so many of the good things in my life, it happened pretty much by accident.
+Like so many of the good things in life, it happened pretty much by accident.
 But there was an underlying logic to it.
 Well, maybe “logic” isn’t the right word here.
 We’re not talking about a logical syllogism as much as, oh, maybe something like a trail of breadcrumbs leading into the forest …

 And it led me to call this blog a “Zen Lutheran” lectionary — or journal — a name I’d never considered before.